 PSANEXT – Power sum alien near end cross talk

 Firstly, what current applications are being utilised?
 What future applications do you see your organisation using?
 What growth to your network do you expect over the next five years in terms of data transmitted and the number of users?
 What is the expected life of the building?
 Will it be 5,10, 20 or even 25 years?
 Where are cabling standards heading?
 What is your budget or expected cost?
-What will the cost be, not just now, but the cost of re-installing anew network that can cope with future speeds?
+What will the cost be, not just now, but the cost of re-installing a new network that can cope with future speeds?

-In summary, there are many factors to consider when deciding on what cabling network to install.
+There are many factors to consider when deciding on what cabling network to install.
 However, CAT6A is proving to be a wise choice due to it’s ability to future proof against increased networking speeds.
 CAT6A is available in either a shielded or unshielded solution and each option has it’s own place.
 CAT6A is also backwards compatible with CAT6 and CAT5E due to the continued use of the RJ45 connector.
 CAT6A is proving to be a cost-effective solution for current and emerging applications as it supports higher bandwidths and 10Gbps network speeds up to 100 metres.

 In addition, CAT6A and structured cabling products can be used for applications other than voice and data, such as Building Automation, CCTV, Access Control and many others.
-Therefore, the potential to Integrate all of these applications on to a single cabling infrastructure provides another advantage.
+Therefore, the potential to integrate all of these applications on to a single cabling infrastructure provides another advantage.

 If you would like to know more or would like assistance in designing or choosing the right cabling infrastructure, speak to the team at Warren and Brown, we will be glad to assist you in Driving Your Network Further!